Watchdog criticises TfL over poor communication during power failure

 The Elizabeth, Bakerloo, Jubilee and Northern lines were among those disrupted on Monday afternoon after a fault on National Grid’s transmission network.

-Services on the affected lines returned to normal later in the day, TfL said.
+Services on most of the affected lines returned to normal later in the day, TfL said.

-LTW said in a statement: “While incidents such as these are unpredictable, it was disappointing to see the lack of information and updates on TfL’s own social media feeds, particularly as other train operators were keeping passengers updated.
+LTW said: “While incidents such as these are unpredictable, it was disappointing to see the lack of information and updates on TfL’s own social media feeds, particularly as other train operators were keeping passengers updated.

 “Increased traffic to the TfL website also saw the site crashing and becoming unresponsive.